The story of the loss of Athenia was one that would not go away but by 8 September 1939 the coverage of the sinking was starting to reduce.

 Remainder of 1939

 There continued to be passing references to Athenia through to the end of December of the year but nothing of any significance appeared.
 Newspaper writers seemed obliged to put in a passing reference to her; I guess it is rather like the press reaction to various terrorist acts in our own time, and indeed the dreadful disaster at Grenfell Tower in London.
-But I think it goes beyond that and that there was a genuine feeling amongst the population that Germany had 'played foul' from the first day of the war.
+But there was a genuine feeling amongst the population that Germany had 'played foul' from the first day of the war.

 The Times recorded awards made to members of Athenia's crew:

 - An OBE to the Chief Officer Barnett Mackenzie Copeland for his efforts in organising the loading of passengers into lifeboats and going back to the stricken ship to rescue an injured passenger who had been left behind

 - A BEM to Boatswain William Harvey who also played a vital role in the same tasks

 The Imperial War Museum has a portrait of Chief Officer M.B.
 Copeland by Thomas Cantrell Dugdale completed in 1940.

 The Aberdeen Press and Journal was one of several newspapers reporting that one of the lifeboats from Athenia had washed up on the Shetland Islands.